 The other effectively essential element in the HomePod mini mix is an Apple Music subscription.
 In theory, the Apple HomePod mini is compatible with other music sources, or at least there's an Apple API to enable this, but Australians will at launch be utterly stuck with no choices but Apple Music.

 No Spotify, no YouTube Music… you get the picture.
 Pandora is apparently compatible, but it's been years since Pandora was available to the Australian marketplace.
 That's an audio picture that may improve in time, but right now, it's very much an Apple Music playback device.

-The Apple Music hurdle jumped, it was time to get into what the HomePod Mini can do.
-There's a few strands to this, because it works both with Apple's HomeKit ecosystem for smart home devices as well as being a smart speaker for music in its own right.
+The Apple Music hurdle jumped, it was time to get into what the HomePod mini can do.
+There are a few strands to this, because it works both with Apple's HomeKit ecosystem for smart home devices as well as being a smart speaker for music in its own right.

 Future looking tech is always welcome in terms of longevity, but the practical reality right now is that there's a genuine dearth of actual Thread compatible devices on the market.

 Apple supplied me with a Nanoleaf bulb with Thread compatibility for testing purposes, but I couldn't even test that, because it was an Edison type bulb, and all my sockets are Bayonet type.
 That's not Thread's fault of course, but its inclusion is very much a watch-this-space inclusion, rather than a reason to buy right now.